karellat/msc/README.md

 # Dataset
 open dataset [**ADNI**](http://adni.loni.usc.edu/)

-''The Alzheimer's Disease Neuroimaging Initiative (ADNI) is a longitudinal multicenter study designed to develop clinical, imaging, genetic, and biochemical biomarkers for the early detection and tracking of Alzheimers disease (AD).''
+''The Alzheimer's Disease Neuroimaging Initiative (ADNI) is a longitudinal multicenter study designed to develop clinical, imaging, genetic, and biochemical biomarkers for the early detection and tracking of Alzheimer's disease (AD).''
 #### How access **ADNI**
 enrol at https://ida.loni.usc.edu/login.jsp?project=ADNI
 #### Image Collection